GBHyland/alfresco-out-of-process-extension-with-activeMQ/activity3-node-event-listeners/acs-node-event-listeners.md

   ```
     java -jar target/oop-*.jar
   ```
-* In your Alfresco environment, **log in as an Admin** and create a Site if you do not have one already.
+* In your Alfresco environment, **log in as an Admin** and create a Site if you do not have one already (There may be a sample site already created - use that one if so).
 * Create a plain text file in the Document Library of your site titled: ```Created by Admin```.
 * Edit the file's content within Share.
 * Go back to your Terminal window in your JDE to view the printed results.